Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Introduction

-The sensitivity of atomic magnetometers is on par with the most sensitive condensed-matter-based approaches, such as SQUID magnetometers \cite{storm2017ultra}.
-While atomic vector sensors operating in spin-exchange relaxation free (SERF) regime are considered the most sensitive \cite{dang2010ultrahigh}, scalar magnetometers based on multi-pass cells have also reached sub-$\mathrm{fT/Hz^{1/2}}$ sensitivity regime \cite{sheng2013subfemtotesla}.
-Here we explore a scalar magnetometer conﬁguration using a pulsed pump laser similar to \cite{sheng2013subfemtotesla} and show vector sensitivity of the sensor can approach its scalar sensitivity while retaining the accuracy and metrological advantages of scalar sensors.
+Atomic vector sensors operating in the spin-exchange relaxation-free (SERF) regime are considered the most sensitive \cite{dang2010ultrahigh}; however, their low dynamic range limits their applications.
+Scalar magnetometers based on multi-pass cells have also reached the sub-$\mathrm{fT/\sqrt{Hz}}$ sensitivity regime \cite{sheng2013subfemtotesla}.
 Scalar atomic magnetometers have been widely used outside the lab in various geomagnetic and space applications \cite{slocum1963low}.
-Recently they have also been used to detect biomagnetic ﬁelds outside of the lab \cite{limes2020portable}.
-Vector sensing of similar sensitivity will provide better localization accuracy for detecting magnetic sources \cite{wiegert2007demonstration,brookes2021theoretical}, whether in the Earth or the brain.
+Recently, they have also been used to detect biomagnetic fields outside the lab \cite{limes2020portable}.
+Vector sensing of similar sensitivity will provide better localization accuracy for detecting magnetic sources \cite{brookes2021theoretical}, whether in the Earth or the brain.